App Marketplace: One-Click Stacks

 Browse 80+ ready-to-deploy stacks.
 Choose one, set resource limits, and launch.

-Pick a stack, click Install, and the platform builds your entire environment — runtime, database, and SSL.
+Pick a stack and the platform builds your runtime, database, and SSL together in one step.

-Each app provisions runtime, database, load balancer, caching, and SSL together.
+Every install provisions a runtime, database, load balancer, caching, and SSL together.

-Adjust topology, resource limits, and components after installation — no redeployment required.
+Adjust topology, resource limits, and components after install.
+No redeploys required.

 You still control the stack after launch